 Chapter 7 discusses how sports governing groups have dealt with caffeine regarding its status as a performance-enhancing substance.
 This chapter is thorough and done well.

-Chapter 8 discusses "recovery."
+Chapter 8 addresses "recovery."
 It seems odd to place a discussion of the diuretic properties of caffeine here.
-This discussion would be more appropriate in chapter 2 (pharmacologic actions) or chapter 6 (side effects).
-Regardless, the authors do a good job of debunking the myth that caffeine causes dehydration by summarizing several good studies.
+This discussion would be more appropriate in Chapter 2 (pharmacologic actions) or Chapter 6 (side effects).
+Regardless, by summarizing several good studies, the authors do a good job of debunking the myth that caffeine causes dehydration.

 • Photos & Illustrations: This book doesn't contain any photos or illustrations.

 • Tables & Graphs: There are quite a few tables throughout this book.
 Generally, these are well done.

 • Documentation / Accuracy: The authors cite roughly 300 publications.
 This is a good thing.
 However, numerous instances were discovered where (a) their discussion of research did not provide the authors' names and the year published, thus making it very difficult to determine which paper they were summarizing, and (b) sometimes a study that was summarized in the text was not included in the bibliography for that chapter.
 Since all 3 authors are veteran academics, this sort of sloppiness shouldn't occur.
 Copy editors may not have the time or skill to uncover these omissions.
 While this may seem like nit-picking, most, if not all, academic readers often want to review the original research.

 Even though the book is fairly academic, it is, nonetheless, easy to read.

 As noted above.
 The major critiques include: delete much of the discussion pertaining to use of caffeine by the general public; include more sports-specific and product-specific (eg., energy drinks, sports gels) content; improve the design/layout of the tables in Chapter 5 to aid their usefulness.